DoktorMike/dammmdatagen/README.md

 ![](README-competitorspendplot-1.png)

 Just as we can generate competitor spending data we can also generate macroeconomical data.
-These types of indicates are typically slow moving over time with minor temporal differences.
+These types of indicators are typically slow moving over time with minor temporal differences.

 ``` r
 generateMacroData(fromDate = Sys.Date()-30, toDate = Sys.Date()) %>%